 Upon completion of law school, the same year, Fields was elected to the Louisiana State Senate at the age of 24.
 He became the youngest person ever elected to the State Senate in Louisiana’s history and at that time, the youngest in the nation.
 As State Senator, he authored and passed legislation that established Drug Free Zones near school campuses, an Inner City Economic Development Program, and numerous other bills he helped co-author for the betterment of the 14th senatorial district.

-In 1995, he made a bid for the Governor of Louisiana at which time he made a historical mark by being the first African American to successfully win a run-off spot, and became the democratic nominee.
+In 1995, he made a bid for the Governor of Louisiana, leaving a historical mark by becoming the first African American democratic nominee.
 He went on to complete two terms as Congressman.
-In the fall of 1996, he decided not to seek reelection due to redistricting.
+In the fall of 1996, he decided not to seek re-election due to redistricting.
 Fields then began a general consulting group known as Cleo Fields and Associates where he serves as President and C.E.O.

 On December 13, 1997, Cleo Fields was elected to the 14th Senatorial District of Louisiana, returning him to his political origin as State Senator.
 He was elected by a landslide in the primary, with 75% of the vote over five other candidates.
 Fields went on to serve as Chair of the Louisiana Legislative Black Caucus from 2000-2001 and completed his term as State Senator in 2007.

 At the onset of this new millennium, while a State Senator, Fields began his own statewide interactive radio talk show called none other than, “Cleo Live.”
 It aired live weekly from 2000 – 2005 with programs centered on various issues affecting our state and nation.